pagkly/Zed/Investopedia4/Feeder Fund Definition.md

 The feeder funds that invest capital in a master fund operate as separate legal entities from the master fund and may be invested in more than one master fund.
 Various feeder funds invested in a master fund often differ substantially from one another in terms of things such as expense fees or investment minimums and do not usually have identical [[net asset values]](https://www.investopedia.com/terms/n/nav.asp) (NAV).
 In the same way that a feeder fund is free to invest in more than one master fund, a master fund is likewise free to accept investments from a number of feeder funds.

 In regard to feeder funds operating in the United States, it is common for the master fund to be established as an offshore entity.
 This frees up the master fund to accept investment capital from both tax-exempt and U.S.-taxable investors.
-If, however, an offshore master fund elects to be taxed as a partnership or limited liability company (LLC) for U.S. tax purposes, then onshore feeder funds receive pass-through treatment of their share of the master fund's gains or losses, thus avoiding double taxation.
+If, however, an offshore master fund elects to be taxed as a partnership or limited [[Liability|liability]] company (LLC) for U.S. tax purposes, then onshore feeder funds receive pass-through treatment of their share of the master fund's gains or losses, thus avoiding [[Double Taxation|double taxation]].

 ## New Rules on International Feeder Funds